 - Add 3oz of white chocolate (melted) and stir well.

 - Frost the cooled bars and sprinkle with chopped cranberries.

 - Add the remaining 3oz of melted white chocolate to a pastry bag or Ziploc bag and drizzle over the top.

 Here are a few tips that I have learned:

 1. The orange peel adds a ton to the flavor so I don’t like to skip that step.
 You could substitute lemon if you prefer.

 3. This recipe makes a lot of dough.
-I prefer not to make the bars too thick because they are on the rich side.
+I prefer not to make the bars too thick because they are on the rich side and a little dense.
 I add about 1/2 inch of dough and the recipe will make almost one 13×9 pan and a 9×9 pan.
 The baked bars without the frosting are really delicious and if you drizzle a little white chocolate on top- these would be yummy by themselves.

 4. For the frosting, I like to use Almond Bark instead of white chocolate.
 It melts really nicely and you don’t have to worry about it seizing up.
 Almond bark can be found in the baking aisles at most stores.